Last Updated :

 - What was the “mischief and defect” for which the common law did not provide?

-- What is the true reason of the remedy?
+- What is the true reason for the remedy?

 The application of this rule gives the judge more discretion than the literal and the golden rule as it allows him to effectively decide on Parliament’s intent.
 It can be argued that this undermines Parliament’s supremacy and is undemocratic as it takes lawmaking decisions away from the legislature.